Helperbird/website/src/pages/help/features/how-to-change-the-font-size-on-any-website.md

 ---
 new: false
+updated: false
 layout: templates/new/help/post-new.html
-title: How to Use the Text Size on Wesbites
+title: How to Adjust Text Size on Websites
 description:
-  Learn how to adjust the text size on web pages using Helperbird.
-This guide shows you how to easily customize text size for better readability and comfort.
+  Learn how to adjust the text size on web pages using Helperbird for better readability and comfort.
 keywords:
-  Dyslexia software, Reading Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic
+  Dyslexia software, Reading Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome, text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic, font size, text size, increase text size, larger text
 url: help/how-to-change-the-font-size-on-any-website/
 permalink: help/how-to-change-the-font-size-on-any-website/
 name: Helperbird Staff
 headerTags:
   [
+    { tag: 'step-1-open-helperbird', title: 'Step 1: Open Helperbird' },
-    { tag: 'how-to-turn-on-text-size', title: 'How to Turn On Text Size' }, { tag: 'how-to-change-the-text-size', title: 'How to Change the Text Size' }, { tag: 'supported-text-elements', title: 'Supported Text Elements' }, { tag: 'video-tutorial', title: 'Video Tutorial' }, { tag: 'need-additional-help', title: 'Need Additional Help?' }
+    { tag: 'step-2-go-to-reading-options', title: 'Step 2: Go to Reading Options' },
+    { tag: 'step-3-adjust-the-text-size', title: 'Step 3: Adjust the Text Size' },
+    { tag: 'video-tutorial', title: 'Video Tutorial' }, { tag: 'need-additional-help', title: 'Need Additional Help?' }
   ]
 tags: features
 img: assets/images2/uploads/add-a-heading.png
 date: 2020-01-03
 youtubeId: vwT8SAJfU3E
 cardTitle: Font size
 featureDescription:
-  Learn how to adjust the text size on web pages using Helperbird.
-This guide shows you how to easily customize text size for better readability and comfort.
+  Learn how to adjust the text size on web pages using Helperbird for better readability and comfort.
 footer: true
 header: true
-updated: false
 ---

-Helperbird’s Text Size feature lets you adjust the size of text on web pages, making it easier to read and customize for your comfort.
+Adjusting text size makes web pages easier to read by increasing or decreasing the font size to suit your comfort level.

 ---

-## How to Turn On Text Size

-### 1. Open Helperbird
+## Step 1: Open Helperbird

-Click the Helperbird icon in your browser's toolbar to open the extension menu.
+Click the Helperbird owl icon in your browser toolbar to open the main dashboard.

-### 2. Find Text Size

-Use the search bar at the top of the menu to search for **Text Size**.

-### 3. Locate Text Size

-Find the **Text Size** option within the menu.

-### 4. Activate Text Size

-Toggle the switch next to "Text Size" to the **On** position to activate the feature.

 ---

-## How to Change the Text Size

-### 1. Access the Size Slider

-With the Text Size feature activated, a slider will appear under the **Size** section.

-### 2. Adjust the Text Size

-Click and drag the slider to the left to decrease the text size, or to the right to increase it.

-### 3. Set Your Preferred Size

-Release the slider to set the text to your desired size.
-The change will take effect immediately on the page.

-_Tip: Test the text size on various websites to find the most comfortable setting for your reading preference._
+## Step 2: Go to Reading Options

+In the list of tools, find **Reading Options** and click the open icon next to it.

 ---

-## Supported Text Elements
+## Step 3: Adjust the Text Size

-### Headers

-- H1
-- H2
-- H3
-- H4
-- H5
-- H6

-### Paragraphs and Links

-- p
-- li
-- a
-- span
-- div
+In the Reading Options panel:
+1. Go to the **Text** tab.
+2. Toggle **Text size** **on**.
+3. Use the **slider** below to adjust the size until text feels comfortable to read.

+**Tip:** Test different sizes on various websites to find what works best for you.

 ---

 ## Video Tutorial

+{% if youtubeId %}
+<iframe width="560" height="315" class="aspect-square rounded-2xl mb-8 mt-8" src="https://www.youtube-nocookie.com/embed/{{ youtubeId }}?si=6BtkhydcpJ8UFQ_l" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+{% else %}
-Coming soon.
+Coming soon
+{% endif %}

 ---

 ## Need Additional Help?

-If you encounter any issues while using this feature, our support team is ready to assist.
-Please contact us for further assistance.
+If you run into issues or want to learn more about Helperbird's reading tools, visit our [Help Center](https://www.helperbird.com/help) or reach out to our support team.
+We're always happy to help make reading easier.